karl-johan-grahn/phd_topic_ideas/content/algorithmic_management.md

 ## Theory/literature

+* Ball, K. (2021) Electronic Monitoring and Surveillance in the Workplace, Publications Office of the European Union, Luxembourg, ISBN 978-92-76-43340-8.
 * Barjamovic, G., Gonzalez, P. J., Graham, C. A., Lassen, A. W., Narsallah, N. and Sörensen, P. M. (2019) The Ancient Mesopotamian Tablet as Cookbook.
 Lapham’s Quarterly. `https://www.laphamsquarterly.org/roundtable/ancient-mesopotamian-tablet-cookbook`
 * Bazerman, M. H. and Moore, D. A. (2017) Judgment in Managerial Decision Making.
 Wiley Custom.
 * Coase, R. H. (2013).
 The Problem of Social Cost.
 The Journal of Law & Economics, 56(4), 837–877. `https://doi.org/10.1086/674872`